 The ONS publishes the number of people living in each ward, based upon the April 2001 Census.
 This information is available on the ONS website.
-We used this information to calculate the number of people living in the census ward allocated to each renal centre.
-If only a proportion of a ward was allocated to a centre, we attributed the same proportion of the population to that centre's denominator.
+The information was used to calculate the number of people living in the census ward allocated to each renal centre.
+If only a proportion of a ward was allocated to a centre, the same proportion of the population was attributed to that centre's denominator.